crystalbit/react-demo-shop-front/README.md

 This is the Demo Shop frontend.

-Here is the repo with instructions, dump and uploads: https://github.com/crystalbit/demo-shop-howto-deploy Here is a backend part: https://github.com/crystalbit/node-demo-shop-api
+Here is the repo with instructions, dump and uploads: https://github.com/crystalbit/demo-shop-howto-deploy

+Here is the backend part: https://github.com/crystalbit/node-demo-shop-api

 Please, visit the first link to read about:
 * deploy on localhost